openstack/ironic/doc/source/admin/networking.rst

 ---------------

-When using physnet mapping, it is critical for proper instance scheduling for network resources to be informed of the physical network mappins which are represented in relation to the hosts in the deployment.
+When using physnet mapping, it is critical for proper instance scheduling for network resources to be informed of the physical network mappings which are represented in relation to the hosts in the deployment.

 This takes the form of the ``ironic-neutron-agent`` which operators should